GSA/digitalgov.gov/content/about/style-guide.md

 - HTML &mdash; HyperText Markup Language
 - CSS &mdash; Cascading Style Sheets

+**Acronym examples**:

-**Acronym (an initialism that is used as a word) examples**:
+An acronym is an initialism that is used as a word.

 - scuba &mdash; Self-Contained Underwater Breathing Apparatus
 - laser &mdash; Light Amplification by Stimulated Emission of Radiation
-- radar &mdash; RAdio Detection And Ranging or RAdio Direction And Ranging
+- radar &mdash; Radio Detection and Ranging
 - WYSIWYG (pronounced: Whizzy-wig) &mdash; What You See Is What You Get
 - WCAG (pronounced: way-cag or wuh-cag) &mdash; Web Content Accessibility Guidelines
 - NIOSH (pronouned: nigh-osh) &mdash; National Institute for Occupational Safety and Health